-Only, once that object comes home to us and eventually starts to collect dust, our own environments become cluttered – especially over time.
+The problem is that once that object comes home to us and eventually starts to collect dust, our own environments become cluttered – especially over long periods of time.

 .This is not to say that shopping for what you need or love isn’t a good thing.
 We can strike a beautiful balance between the intentional purchase of things we value and need and the letting go of the impulse to buy what looks beautiful from a distance.

-If we fill our lives with those deeper, more meaningful experiences and are busy living, creating and contributing, our need to have more “stuff” may diminish because we’ll be giving our selves what we truly need.
+Just maybe, if we take the time to fill our lives with those deeper, more meaningful experiences and are busy living, creating and contributing, that need to collect more “stuff” could diminish because we’ll be giving our selves what we truly need at a deeper level.